Role Clarity Is Not a Management Buzzword. It's the Difference Between Function and Chaos.

 Role confusion is experienced most acutely by the people doing the work.
 They are the ones absorbing the gaps, covering the undefined tasks, and managing the friction that unclear structure creates above them.

-Amy Edmondson's research on psychological safety suggests that teams operating within clearer structures are more likely to speak up when something goes wrong — because accountability is less threatening when it's defined.
+Amy Edmondson’s research on psychological safety suggests that teams operating within clearer accountability structures are more likely to speak up when something goes wrong — because accountability is less threatening when it’s defined.
 Role confusion creates the opposite environment: one where people protect themselves from blame by staying quiet and staying in their lane, even when the situation requires them to act.

 The Cost Leadership Doesn't Calculate